• Home

 The addition of the strawberry syrup does put this lemonade on the sweeter side of the spectrum, so if you find it is too sweet, simply add in a little more lemon juice and give it a good stir to combine.

-Strawberry lemonade variation of a Little House on the Prairie inspired recipe
+Little House on the Prairie Lemonade Recipe Featured

 I’ve always been fond of the taste of strawberries, so I thought, why not add the flavor of strawberries to my favorite summertime beverage?